 No. AI cannot completely replace lawyers because it lacks the human judgment, ethical reasoning, and ability to navigate complex and nuanced legal issues.
 AI cannot represent clients in court or provide personalized legal counsel.
 AI enhances efficiency, but it remains a tool, not a substitute for skilled legal professionals.

 AI can outperform lawyers in accuracy for routine legal tasks such as contract review or legal research.
 For example, studies show AI achieving up to 94% accuracy in NDA review, compared to 85% by human lawyers.
 However, in complex legal analysis, judgment-based decisions, and nuanced interpretations, human lawyers remain more reliable.
+Accuracy gains coexist with hallucinations in complex legal reasoning.
 AI complements legal work but doesn't consistently surpass human accuracy across all areas.

 Yes.
 Lawyers will remain in demand in the future due to the need for human judgment, complex understanding, and personalized client advice.
 AI will automate routine legal work, but complex legal analysis, client representation, and personalized counsel will continue to require the expertise of skilled legal professionals.